mbernste/mbernste.github.io/_posts/2022-03-04-gradient_boosting.md

 Introduction
 ------------

 Gradient boosting is a machine learning paradigm that involves training an ensemble of weak models to form a strong model.
-To understand gradient boosting, one must understand two central ideas: **gradient descent** and **boosting**.
+To understand gradient boosting, one must understand two central ideas: **functional gradient descent** and **boosting**.

+When I first learned about gradient boosting, I was confused as to how it related to the standard gradient descent learning algorithm used to fit the parameters in  parameterized machine learning models.
+Though the word "gradient" appears in the term "gradient boosting", the gradient boosting is, in fact, quite different from the standard gradient descent algorithm.
+To understand gradient boosting, one must understand a fairly sophisticated method called "functional" gradient descent, which, as far as I know, was introduced by [Mason _et al.](https://proceedings.neurips.cc/paper/1999/file/96a93ba89a5b5c6c226e49b88973f46e-Paper.pdf) in 1999.

 In this post, we will first review the supervised learning task, boosting, and gradient descent.
-Then we will discuss how these ideas come together in gradient boosting.
-Lastly, we will contrast the gradient boosting paradigm with the standard gradient descent learning algorithm for fitting model parameters; they are actually quite different!
+Then we will discuss "functional" gradient descent.
+Finally, we show how all of these ideas are brought together to form the gradient boosting paradigm.

 Review of the supervised learning task
 --------------------------------------